 One of the most common throat complaints Dr. Ludwick evaluates is a sensation that something is stuck in the patient’s throat.
-A thorough head and neck evaluation including laryngoscopy is indicated to determine the cause.
+A thorough head and neck evaluation, including laryngoscopy, is indicated to determine the cause.
 Often this is secondary to undiagnosed reflux disease, nasal allergy, or occasionally a mass or tumor is the culprit.
-West Houston ENT and Sleep Center offers in-office video laryngoscopy so you can view your own examination and results.
+West Houston ENT and Sleep Center offers in-office video laryngoscopy so you can view your examination and results.

 Tonsillitis and Peri-tonsillar Abscess